 Leathermon, et al. v.
 Grandview Memorial Gardens, Inc., et al., United States District Court, Southern District of Indiana, Case No. 4:07-cv-137.
 On August 17, 2007, five plaintiffs filed a putative class action against the current and past owners of Grandview Cemetery in Madison, Indiana-including the Carriage subsidiaries that owned the cemetery from January 1997 until February 2001-on behalf of all individuals who purchased cemetery and burial goods and services at Grandview Cemetery.
 Plaintiffs claim that the cemetery owners performed burials negligently, breached Plaintiffs' contracts, and made misrepresentations regarding the cemetery.
 The Plaintiffs also allege that the claims occurred prior, during and after the Company owned the cemetery.
 On October 15, 2007, the case was removed from Jefferson County Circuit Court, Indiana to the Southern District of Indiana.
 On April 24, 2009, shortly before Defendants had been scheduled to file their briefs in opposition to Plaintiffs' motion for class certification, Plaintiffs moved to amend their complaint to add new class representatives and claims, while also seeking to abandon other claims.
-The Company, as well as several other Defendants, opposed Plaintiffs in this action.
+The Company, as well as several other Defendants, opposed Plaintiffs' motion to amend their complaint and add parties.
+In April 2009, two Defendants moved to disqualify Plaintiffs' counsel from further representing Plaintiffs in this action.
 On March 31, 2010, the Court granted the Defendants' motion to disqualify Plaintiffs' counsel.
 In that order, the Court gave Plaintiffs sixty (60) days within which to retain new counsel.
 In addition, all discovery has been stayed and all pending motions including Plaintiffs' motion for leave to file an amended complaint and Plaintiffs' motion for class certification were dismissed without prejudice to re-file with leave of Court upon retention of new counsel.
 On May 6, 2010, Plaintiffs filed a petition for writ of mandamus with the Seventh Circuit Court of Appeals seeking relief from the trial court's order of disqualification of counsel.
 On May 19, 2010, the Defendants responded to the petition of mandamus.
 On July 8, 2010, the Seventh Circuit denied Plaintiffs' petition for writ of mandamus.
-Thus, pursuant to the trial court's order, the Plaintiffs have sixty (60) days from July 8, 2010 in which to retain new counsel to prosecute this action on their behalf.
-Should Plaintiffs retain new counsel, Carriage intends to defend this action vigorously.
+Thus, pursuant to the trial court's order, the Plaintiffs were given sixty (60) days from July 8, 2010 in which to retain new counsel to prosecute this action on their behalf.
+Plaintiffs have now retained new counsel and the trial Court has provided the newly retained Plaintiffs' counsel ninety (90) days to review the case and advise the Court with respect to whether or not Plaintiffs will seek leave to amend their complaint to add and/or change the allegations as are currently stated therein and whether or not they will seek leave to amend the proposed class representatives for class certification.
+In addition, the trial Court has ordered that discovery in the matter shall proceed simultaneously with Plaintiffs' counsel's review of the case.
+Carriage intends to defend this action vigorously.
 Because the lawsuit is in its preliminary stages, we are unable to evaluate the likelihood of an unfavorable outcome to the Company or to estimate the amount or range of any potential loss, if any, at this time.